python/devguide/committing.rst

   dedicated to maintenance of the work before the work gets integrated in the main repository.

-  An exception to this rule: you can make a quick edit through the web UI of GitHub, in which case the branch you create can exist for less than 24 hours.
-  This exception should not be abused and be left only for very simple changes.

 * You should not commit directly into the ``master`` branch, or any of the maintenance branches (currently ``2.7`` or ``3.6``).
   You should commit against your own feature branch, and create a pull request.

+* For a small change, you can make a quick edit through the GitHub web UI.
+  If you choose to use the web UI, be aware that GitHub will create a new branch in the **main** CPython repo (not your fork).
+Please delete this newly created branch after it has been merged into the ``master`` branch or any of the maintenance branches.
+To keep the CPython repo tidy, please try to limit the existence of the new branch to, at most, a few days.

 It is recommended to keep a fork of the main repository around, as it allows simple reversion of all local changes (even "committed" ones) if your local